saraluciaossar/SQL_data_analysis/gestion_de_tablas/README.md

 ### Overview

-This project focuses on analyzing a relational database containing information about transactions, users, companies, and credit cards.
+This project focuses on designing and structuring a relational database that simulates a marketplace environment, similar to platforms like Amazon.
-The goal is to explore transaction patterns and extract insights that could support business or analytical decision-making.
+The goal is to transform raw transactional data into a clean, structured, and analysis-ready database, enabling insights on user activity, company performance, and payment behavior.

 ### Database Structure